Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

 \subsection{RQ1 Results: Neural Module Faithfulness Evaluation}

-Higher ROUGE and factuality scores obtained by \search{} with respect to the reference summaries do not guarantee that SPs provide a faithful interpretation of the generated summaries. \cref{sec:eval_rq1} specifically evaluates the final summaries but not the intermediate steps used to generate them.
-In fact, prior work on Neural Module Networks has shown that faithfulness may not always be guaranteed for neural modules (i.e., each module performing their intended behavior) and that incorrect intermediate outputs can still lead to correct final outputs~\citep{subramanian2020obtaining}.
-Hence, we also evaluate the faithfulness of the three neural modules used in building Summarization Programs.
+\looseness-1 Higher ROUGE and factuality scores obtained by \search{} with respect to the reference summaries do not guarantee that SPs provide a faithful interpretation of the generated summaries. \cref{sec:eval_rq1} specifically evaluates the final summaries but not the intermediate steps used to generate them.
+In fact, prior work on Neural Module Networks has shown that faithfulness may not always be guaranteed for neural modules and that incorrect intermediate outputs can still lead to correct final outputs~\citep{subramanian2020obtaining}.

-\paragraph{Study Design.} We would attribute each sentence to exactly one of the modules, but since our modules are generative, we do not know if each module performs only and exactly its named function.
-For example, fusing two sentences into a fluent sentence may in practice also involve some paraphrasing or compression.
-Hence, we evaluate module faithfulness by analyzing how often a module $m_i$ performs the role of a module $m_j$.
-Two expert annotators, with knowledge of NLP, annotate each intermediate generation (from a module) and assign a binary label against each of the modules that could lead to that output.
-Additionally, the annotators also label each generation for whether it contains non-factual content (that cannot be verified from the sentence(s) used to generate it).
-The study is conducted with 20 Summarization Programs, consisting of a total of 107 samples, with 54 fusion, 25 paraphrase, and 28 compression operations.

-\paragraph{Results.} Table~\ref{tab:faithfulness_eval} shows the results.
+Hence, we also evaluate the faithfulness of the three modules by conducting a human study (with 2 experts having knowledge of NLP) for 20 SPs.
+These constitute a total of 107 samples, including 54 fusion, 25 paraphrase, and 28 compression operations.
+Table~\ref{tab:faithfulness_eval} shows the results (with more details in Appendix~\ref{sec:module_faithfulness_eval_appendix}).
 The diagonal entries in the table demonstrate how often a module performs its intended behavior and the high values of 0.8-0.98 suggest that our modules are highly faithful.
-In about 20\% of the cases, a fusion operation may not involve any fusion.
-We also observe that some form of compression frequently happens as part of the paraphrasing and fusion modules, as shown in the first column of the table.
-Similarly, the fusion outputs also tend to involve some compression and paraphrasing operations.
-Interestingly, the values in the last column of the table demonstrate that compression and paraphrase modules almost never generate non-factual outputs while our fusion module is more prone to that (about 20\%), indicating room for improvement in the fusion module.
+Interestingly, the values in the last column demonstrate that compression and paraphrase modules almost never generate non-factual outputs while our fusion module is more prone to that (about 20\%), indicating room for improvement in the fusion module.